apuravkhare/ntid-chat/README.md

 ## Running the application locally

+Make sure that the correct versions of Node.js and ReactJS are installed on the development machine.

+You may have to install the dependencies manually if the start command doesn't automatically do it.

 ### Server
 To install the dependencies, from the project root, execute:
 ```
 npm install
 ```

-### To run the server, from the project root, execute:
+To run the server, from the project root, execute:
 ```
 npm start
 ```